shay-te/core-lib/website/docs/article_main.md

 Data Flow is a subject I am fascinated about.
 Since it have a direct effect on how our product scale over time.

+an efficient data flows is important, for the application code And also for how a development environment perform. the effiency of day to day work take a big role on how fast the organizations move.

+imagine a scenario.
+two startup that have similar value for in the market place, similar budget, same technologies, same market, same country, same taxes, same salery prices, same 24 hours a day one will do well then the other for many reasons and factors.

+single important factor is how fast you are moving compering to the other. how much time you have to make mistakes, evolve and try new things.

 The data flows describes our code and classes.
 And Growth of code in the long run it's something that we need to consider at the beginning of a project.